Akuli/python-tutorial/handy-stuff-strings.md

     or `help(str)` when you don't rememeber something about them.

 - String formatting means adding other things to the middle of a string.
+    There are multiple ways to do this in Python.
+You should know how to use at least one of these ways.

 ***